kaminiwalunj/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 Let's start monitoring by defining an alert rule so you can detect activity in your cognitive services resource.

 1. In the Azure portal, go to your cognitive services resource and view its **Alerts** page (in the **Monitoring** section).
-2. Select **+ New alert rule**
+2. Select **+ Create alert rule**
 3. In the **Create alert rule** page, under **Scope**, verify that the your cognitive services resource is listed.
 4. Under **Condition**, click **Add Condition**, and view the **Select a signal** pane that appears on the right, where you can select a signal type to monitor.
 5. In the **signal type** list, select **Activity Log**, and then in the filtered list, select **List Keys**.
-6. Review the activity over the past 6 hours, and then select **Done**.
+6. Review the activity over the past 6 hours.
-7. Back in the **Create alert rule** page, under **Actions** tab, note that you can specify an *action group*.
+7. Select the **Actions** tab.
+Note that you can specify an *action group*.
 This enables you to configure automated actions when an alert is fired - for example, sending an email notification.
 We won't do that in this exercise; but it can be useful to do this in a production environment.
-8. In the **Alert Rules Details** section, set the **Alert rule name** to **Key List Alert**, and click **Create alert rule**.
-Wait for the alert rule to be created.
+8. In the **Details** tab, set the **Alert rule name** to **Key List Alert**.
+9. Select **Review + create**.
+10. Review the configuration for the alert.
+Select **Create** and wait for the alert rule to be created.
-9. In Visual Studio Code, right-click the **03-monitor** folder and open an integrated terminal.
+11. In Visual Studio Code, right-click the **03-monitor** folder and open an integrated terminal.
 Then enter the following command to sign into your Azure subscription by using the Azure CLI.

     ```
     az login